MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker/ignore.md

+---
-# Ignore
+title: Ignore

-Specify paths that should not get added to the image.
+description: Specify paths that should not get added to the image.
+---

-add a `.dockerignore` file to the context directory.
+Add a `.dockerignore` file to the context directory.
 That will exclude files and directories.

 ## Reference